What Is Titanium?

 Q: Is titanium as durable as stainless steel, and can it be used for marine purposes?

-Yes, titanium is highly durable and surpasses stainless steel in corrosion resistance, making it ideal for marine applications.
+A: Yes, titanium is highly durable and surpasses stainless steel in corrosion resistance, making it ideal for marine applications.
 Additionally, titanium is lighter than stainless steel, which enhances its usability in aquatic environments where weight reduction is critical.

 References